screenshotmachine/screenshotmachine-php/README.md

 //mandatory parameter
 $options['url'] = "https://www.google.com";

-// all next parameters are optional, see our API guide for more details
+// all next parameters are optional, see our website screenshot API guide for more details
 $options['dimension'] = "1366x768";  // or "1366xfull" for full length screenshot
 $options['device'] = "desktop";
 $options['format'] = "png";